 - If you do use your phone, make sure to change passwords for any services you might have used: Paypal, Facebook, Twitter, etc. You can also deny access to some of those services from your mobile phone online.

 Hopefully you’ll find these tips as useful as I did.
 Now go and make your smartphone a bit safer: you will sleep better.

 - smart phone

-- smartphone identity theft protection
+- protecting identity theft on smartphones

-- smartphones and identify theft
+- smartphones misused

-- smartphone identity theft
+- use smartphone for identity theft

 - why does using a smart phone create idenity theft